+Rationales can be used to prepare class by identifying common misconceptions.
+Pre-instruction to prepare for complex in-class activity Prepare students for a complex class activity such as a case study or a lab.
+The question includes some preparatory work, off-loading reading and transfer of information to before class.
+Use either the peer instruction mode or the rationale only mode.
+Emphasis on writing the rationale.
+Marks often awarded on quality of rationale for case studies.
+Providing a grading rubric and samples for the rationales is helpful.
 During instruction for live peer instruction Get immediate feedback of students' understanding during class.
 Use peer instruction and solicit discussion amongst peers.
 Use Blink - the no rationale mode.
 Be at the right difficulty level for students.
 Use Blink.
 No grading, answers submitted anonymously.
 During instruction for small groups collective answers Use peer instruction and solicit discussion amongst peers.
 Focus on writing rationale as a group, using peers to increase the quality of the rationales.
 Students benefit from taking a minute to answer individually before working in groups.
 Use the peer instruction mode.
 Be at the right difficulty level for students.
-Use the peer instruction mode.
 Graded or not.
 Post-instruction for consolidation Pursue further learning started during class time.
 Expecting students to answer with high quality rationales.
 Use the peer instruction mode.
 Focus on complex/challenging concepts High level of difficulty Must elicit physically insightful rationales, not be formulaic or unexplainable.
 Marks awarded for correct answers.
 Students see the expert answer and rationale in the end.
-Post-instruction for review before evaluation with peer instruction Give opportunity to students to practice writing explanations to conceptual questions before evaluations.
+Post-instruction for review before Give opportunity to students to practice writing explanations to conceptual questions before evaluations.
 Use the peer instruction mode.
 Be at a difficulty level that corresponds to questions in the evaluation.
 Marks awarded for correct answers.

-Post-instruction for review before evaluation with Blink Give opportunity to students to practice answering conceptual questions.
+evaluation with peer instruction Post-instruction for review before evaluation with Blink Give opportunity to students to practice answering conceptual questions.
 Use Blink- the no rationale mode.
 Be at a difficulty level that corresponds to questions in the evaluation.
 Use Blink.
 No grading, answers submitted anonymously.